Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Attack Algorithms

-\subsection{Attack Algorithms}
+\section{Attack Algorithms}

+As previously described in the paper, we adopt a greedy approach in order to create adversarial samples, both in the feature space and in the problem space.
 Algorithm~\ref{alg:initialization} and Algorithm~\ref{alg:attack} describe in detail the two main phases of our search strategy: organ harvesting and adversarial program generation.
 For the sake of simplicity, we describe a low-confidence attack, i.e., the attack is considered successful as soon as the classification score is below zero.
 It is immediate to consider high-confidence variations (as we evaluate in~\autoref{sec:experiments}).

-Note that when using the minimal injection host $z_{min}$ to calculate the features that will be induced by a gadget, features in the corresponding feature vector $\bm{x}_{min}$ should be noted and dealt with accordingly (i.e., discounted).
-In our case $x_{min}$ contained the following three features: